-In addition, Directors attended educational presentations hosted by the Company in 2018 covering the following topics: innovative renewable energy contracting alternatives, corporate reporting disclosure obligations and considerations, external landscape factors in the energy industry, and investor perspectives.
+In addition, Directors attended educational presentations hosted by the Company in 2019 covering the following topics: safety strategy and trends; enterprise risks; customer perspectives; and cyber security risks.

 The Board and its committees undertake self-evaluations on an annual basis.